Home/Fruits/Italian Prune Plum

 !Excessive consumption may lead to digestive discomfort due to high fiber content.

-!Individuals with certain gastrointestinal conditions should consult a healthcare provider before consuming.
+!Individuals with certain allergies should consult a healthcare provider before consumption.

 How to Prepare & Consume

 Best enjoyed fresh, but can also be dried or used in cooking and baking.
-Wash thoroughly before consumption.
+Washing thoroughly before consumption is recommended.

 Smart Selection & Storage